 ABOUT STEPHAN KOPLOWITZ (press-bio)

-Stephan Koplowitz is an award winning director/choreographer/media artist known for his work on stage, film and site.
-His site work aims to alter people’s perspectives of place, site, and scale, all infused with a sense of the human condition and is concerned with the intersection of natural, social and cultural ecologies within urban and natural environments.
-Since 1984 he has created 91 works and has been awarded 64 commissions.
-He is the recipient of a 2017 Rockefeller Bellagio Fellowship, 2014 Hewlett-Gerbode Choreographic Fellowship, 2004 Alpert Award in the Arts (Dance), a 2003 Guggenheim Fellowship in Choreography in addition to a 2000 New York Dance and Performance Award, “Bessie” for “Sustained Achievement” in Choreography.
-Koplowitz is also the recipient of six National Endowment for the Arts Choreography Fellowships from (1988-97).
-In 1996, his site-specific work “Genesis Canyon” commissioned by the Dance Umbrella Festival, for the Natural History Museum in London won Time Out Magazine’s Award for “Best Dance Production of 1996”.
-He is the recipient of two Distinguished Alumni Awards, from Wesleyan University (awarded 1994), where he received his BA in Music Composition and from the University of Utah College of Fine Arts (awarded 2010) where he received his MFA in Choreography.
-His choreography and company, Stephan Koplowitz & Company (Kop Art, Inc.) have been produced repeatedly by internationally recognized performing arts venues domestically and abroad.
+Stephan Koplowitz is a multi-faceted artist who, over 35+ years, has created interactive media installations, site-specific and staged dance/theater performances, and short films.
+His site-based works shift perceptions of place, site, and scale, offering communities a chance to rediscover shared spaces through art.
+Since 1984, he has created 92 works and received 65 commissions.
+His honors include the 2017 Rockefeller Bellagio Fellowship, 2014 Hewlett-Gerbode Choreographic Fellowship, 2004 Alpert Award in the Arts (Dance), 2003 Guggenheim Fellowship in Choreography, 2000 New York Dance and Performance “Bessie” Award for Sustained Achievement in Choreography, and six National Endowment for the Arts Choreography Fellowships (1988–97).
+In 1996, his site-specific Genesis Canyon, commissioned for the Dance Umbrella Festival at London’s Natural History Museum, won Time Out Magazine’s Award for “Best Dance Production of 1996.”
+Koplowitz received Distinguished Alumni Awards from Wesleyan University (1994), where he earned his BA in Music Composition, and the University of Utah College of Fine Arts (2010), where he received his MFA in Choreography.

 AWARDS